Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 For larger retail projects (£200,000–£250,000 budgets), fees typically range from £40,000–£60,000.
 Commercial fit-outs require detailed technical drawings for joinery and fixtures, comprehensive lighting design, brand integration, and intensive contractor coordination during the compressed 6–8 week build period.

-These are not arbitrary numbers.
+These aren’t arbitrary numbers.
 They reflect the hours required, the level of coordination involved, and the responsibility carried across what is often six to twelve months of work.

 A few questions worth raising in any initial conversation:

-These questions do not guarantee a good outcome, but they reveal clarity of process.
+These questions don’t guarantee a good outcome, but they reveal clarity of process.
 And clarity of process is usually a reliable indicator of the quality of work that follows.